btcpayserver/btcpayserver-doc/docs/Deployment.md

 BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party when managing funds.
 Payments with BTCPay go directly to your wallet.
 Your private keys are never uploaded to the server.
 Meaning **3rd Party BTCPay hosts do not control user funds**, they are simply hosting your instance of the BTCPay software for you.

 :::danger
-Developer deployments are not recommended for production environments and require the user to have technical knowledge related to the build.
+Manual deployments and Hardware builds are not recommended for production environments and require the user to have technical knowledge related to the build.
 :::